 Sickness benefit: No statutory benefits are provided.

-Maternity benefit: The monthly benefit is equal to 100% of the insured's last earnings.
-The benefit is payable for 6 weeks before and 8 weeks (11 weeks in case of complications) after the expected date of childbirth.
+Maternity benefit: The monthly benefit is equal to 100% of the insured's last earnings and is paid for 6 weeks before and 8 weeks after (11 weeks in the event of complications arising from pregnancy or childbirth) the expected date of childbirth.